-- Waratahs March Past – This is an event run by Sydney Juniors which gives the kids an opportunity to march around Alianz Stadium before one of the Waratahs home games during the Super Rugby competition.
-In 2019, the Juniors March Past is scheduled for the Waratahs v Jaguares game at the new Western Sydney Stadium on 25 May.
+Waratahs March Past – This is an event run by Sydney Juniors which gives the kids an opportunity to march around Alianz Stadium before one of the Waratahs home games during the Super Rugby competition.
+The date for the 2022 event has not yet been confirmed.

-- Presentation Day – At the end of every season we hold our Presentation Day.
-All Mini’s players will receive a trophy.
-All Junior players will receive either a medallion or trophy depending on where their team places in the season.
+Presentation Day – At the end of every season we hold our Presentation Day.
+All Mini’s players will receive a participation trophy.
+All Junior players whose Teams make the Finals Series (Plate Final and/or Semi/Grand Finals) will receive either a medallion or trophy depending on where their team places in the season.
 Presentation Day is a great day for the clubs families to come together and socialise.

-Where the council has advised that grounds are open at the clubs discretion the committee will let all coaches and managers know whether they are allowed on the ground for training or games.
-There is a link on the Home Page of our website to The Hills Shire Council wet weather information page.
+Where the Council has advised that grounds are open at the 'Clubs Discretion' the Committee will let all Coaches and Managers know whether they are allowed on the ground for training or games.